JackCooper666/learning-note/c and cpp/cpp/algorithm/heap/heap.md

     }
 }
 ```

+this is the heapify up for the max heap, but it only consideres the left leaf, why not considered right leaf?

 ## ✅ B. Build a Heap Using **Heapify Down** (More Efficient)

 ### 🔽 Idea: treat array as a complete binary tree, and fix each subtree **from the middle to the top**